Rino Fisichella: Pontifical Council for the Promotion of the New Evangelisation

+On 30 June 2010, Fisichella was named the first president of the planned Pontifical Council for the Promotion of the New Evangelization and replaced as the rector of the Pontifical Lateran University.
+He identified celebrating in 2012 the 20th anniversary of the publication of the Catechism of the Catholic Church as an early project.

+In November, amid reports that high-ranking Vatican officials had protected Marciel Maciel, founder of the Legionnaires of Christ, Fisichella said investigations should focus on those inside the Legionnaires who frustrated Vatican investigations, "those who took his appointments, those who kept his agenda, those who drove him around".

 In February 2011, following public controversies with respect to Bishop Richard Williamson's denial of the Holocaust and the Regensburg lecture's impact on Christian-Muslim relations, Fisichella dismissed as premature the idea of assessing the papacy of Pope Benedict XVI.
 He said: "We're still at the beginning of a pontificate, and in my opinion it's always difficult to make judgments or offer a far-ranging analysis at the beginning. ...A sense of history should make us prudent and cautious from this point of view."

 In August 2011, Fischella unveiled the Mission Metropolis which was to start in Lent 2012.
 The plan was to revive Christianity in Europe.
 The cities that would take part were: Barcelona, Budapest, Brussels, Dublin, Cologne, Lisbon, Liverpool, Paris, Turin, Warsaw and Vienna.
 The plan emphasized ordinary pastoral care activities, particularly in the field of formation for the priesthood, and the implementation of activities such as reading of the Gospel and the Confessions of St Augustine.

 On 10 December 2011, he was appointed to a five-year renewable term as a member of the Pontifical Council for Culture.
 On 29 December 2011, he was appointed to a similar term as a member of the Pontifical Council for Social Communications.
 On 7 March 2012, he was named a member of the Pontifical Committee for International Eucharistic Congresses.